-Associate Professor of Asian and African Languages and Literature
+Associate Professor of Asian and Middle Eastern Studies

 My research revolves around two major themes: Japanese empire studies and popular culture studies.
 In Becoming Japanese: The Politics of Identity Formation in Colonial Taiwan, I argue that Taiwanese consciousness emerged during the Japanese colonial period as a response to the failure of mainland China as a viable political alternative.
 The emphasis is on the fractured identity that triangulates between China, Japan and Taiwan.
 My forthcoming work, Anti-Japanism: The Politics of Sentimentality in Postcolonial East Asia, argues that anti-Japan sentiments in the region today should be grasped in the context of the larger shift from a Japan-centric to a Sinocentric system.
 Anti-Japan sentiments embody the contradictions and unresolved issues of this transition.
 My current project, Trans-imperial Characters: Popular Culture and its Discontents, brings the two themes together and argues that characters in popular culture are important sites of desire and fantasy projections, especially during times of imperial transitions.
 I teach the following courses: Nightmare Japan, Minor Japan, Pop Japan, East Asian Cultural Studies, and Games and Culture.